GitHubbub! GitHub Does Not Value Software Freedom.

 > You can see a list of some of the open source projects that power GitHub

-I replied to the above message to clarify my point.
+I replied to the above message, clarifying my point.
+After receiving no

-I forwarded the e-mail to GitHub's original founders:
+response, I forwarded the e-mail to GitHub's original founders: [Tom

 > Hey Mike,